Dr. Alan J. Kovar, Program Director, Critical Care Anesthesiology Fellowship

 Thank you for your interest in our Anesthesiology Critical Care Medicine (CCM) fellowship program.

 Our program has two, 1-year ACGME-accredited fellowship positions in Critical Care Medicine for anesthesiology-trained applicants.
-For academic-year 2022-2023, we will only be recruiting one fellow.
+For academic-year 2023-2024, we will only be recruiting two fellows.
 Our program is participating in the SOCCA Fellowship Match through SF Match utilizing the Centralized Application Service.
 All anesthesiology department fellowships, including the Critical Care Fellowship, will have a start date of August 1st.